jackhale98/TDT/docs/mate.md

 Mates represent 1:1 contact relationships between two features, such as a pin fitting into a hole.
 PDT automatically calculates worst-case fit analysis when you create or recalculate a mate, determining whether it's a clearance, interference, or transition fit.

+**Auto-detection**: PDT automatically determines which feature is the hole and which is the shaft based on their `internal` field - no need to remember which order to link them!

 ## Entity Type

 - **Prefix**: `MATE`